rssfrncs/trees/readme.md

 # Todo

+- understand Parcel large bundle size

+  - i've never seen these sorts of large file sizes when using webpack

+* loading state

+  - make use of worker loading / transforming data to provide loading feedback at startup

-- unify styling
+* unify styling

   - most static style is in main.css standard modern css (including vars)
   - most dynamic style is inline css-in-js

-- add unit tests for reducer
+* add unit tests for reducer

-- fix mouseover position in "daily" view
+* fix mouseover position in "daily" view

-- integrate "milestones" component
+* integrate "milestones" component
   - this allows users to slide through various milestones e.g. "10k trees planted"
   - the graph would automatically zoom to the point to show the day etc.